flytbase/flytdocs/source/docs/FlytOS/GettingStarted/InstallDepsRpi.rst

 Installing FlytOS in your custom image (RPi3)
 ==========================================================

-.. warning:: You may face issues in FlytOS due to the latest update in Open CV Library.
+.. warning:: You may face issues in FlytOS due to the latest update in OpenCV Library.
 It is currently advised to use FlytOS through flashing :ref:`FlytOS Linux Image <flashing_img_rpi>`.

 .. note:: Follow this step ONLY if you have chosen NOT TO flash :ref:`FlytOS Linux Image <flashing_img_rpi>`.